OpenConext/Stepup-tiqr/README.md

 App -> Api: Registers user with secret and OTP deactivate App activate Site
-Site -> Api: Asks the api if the user is registered Site -> User: Registration done deactivate Site
+Site -> Api: Asks the Api if the user is registered Site -> User: Registration done deactivate Site
 @enduml